Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} robot navigation is a fundamental problem that has received considerable research attraction \cite{lavalle2006planning}.
-The basic motion planning problem consists of generating robot trajectories that reach a desired goal region starting from an initial configuration while avoiding obstacles.
+\IEEEPARstart{A}{utonomous} robot navigation is a fundamental problem that has received considerable research attention \cite{lavalle2006planning}.
+The basic motion planning problem consists of generating robot trajectories that reach a known desired goal region starting from an initial configuration while avoiding known obstacles.
 More recently, a new class of planning approaches have been developed that can handle a richer class of tasks than the classical point-to-point navigation, and can capture temporal and Boolean specifications.
-Such tasks can be, e.g., sequencing or coverage \cite{fainekos2005temporal}, data gathering \cite{guo2017distributed}, intermittent communication \cite{kantaros2016distributedInterm}, or persistent surveillance \cite{leahy2016persistent}, and can be modeled using formal languages, such as Linear Temporal Logic (LTL) \cite{baier2008principles,clarke1999model}.
-Several control synthesis methods have been proposed to design correct-by-construction controllers that satisfy temporal logic specifications assuming robots with known dynamics that operate in \textit{known} environments \cite{fainekos2005hybrid,kress2007s,smith2011optimal,tumova2016multi,chen2012formal,ulusoy2013optimality,ulusoy2014optimal,shoukry2017linear,shoukry2018smc,vasile2013sampling,kantaros2017Csampling,kantaros2018text}.
+Such tasks can be, e.g., sequencing or coverage \cite{fainekos2005temporal}, data gathering \cite{guo2017distributed}, or persistent surveillance \cite{leahy2016persistent}, and can be modeled using formal languages, such as Linear Temporal Logic (LTL) \cite{baier2008principles,clarke1999model}.
+Several control synthesis methods have been proposed to design correct-by-construction controllers that satisfy temporal logic specifications assuming robots with known dynamics that operate in known environments \cite{fainekos2005hybrid,kress2007s,smith2011optimal,tumova2016multi,chen2012formal,ulusoy2014optimal,shoukry2017linear,vasile2013sampling,kantaros2018text}.
 As a result, these methods cannot be applied to scenarios where the environment is initially unknown and, therefore, online re-planning may be required as environmental maps are constructed; resulting in limited applicability.
-To mitigate this issue, learning-based approaches have also been proposed that consider robots with \textit{unknown} dynamics operating in \textit{unknown} environments.
-These approaches learn policies that directly map on-board sensor readings to control commands in a trial-and-error fashion; see e.g., \cite{dorsa2014learning,li2017reinforcement,jones,gao2019reduced,hasanbeig2019reinforcement}.
-However, learning approaches, in addition to being data inefficient, are specialized to the environment they were trained on and do not generalize well to previously unseen environments.
+To mitigate this issue, learning-based approaches have also been proposed that consider robots with unknown dynamics operating in fully or partially unknown environments.
+These approaches learn policies that directly map on-board sensor readings to control commands in a trial-and-error fashion; see e.g., \cite{dorsa2014learning,li2017reinforcement,jones,hasanbeig2019reinforcement}.
+However, learning-based approaches, in addition to being data inefficient, are specialized to the environment and the robotic platform they were trained on.